 Date of this Version

-Shanna Williams, Elizabeth C. Ahern, and Thomas D. Lyon, "The relation between young children's false statements and response latency, executive functioning, and truth-lie understanding" (November 2017).
+Shanna Williams, Elizabeth C. Ahern, and Thomas D. Lyon, "The relation between young children's false response latency, executive functioning, and truth-lie understanding" (November 2017).
 University of Southern California Legal Studies Working Paper Series.
 Working Paper 256.